-'Spoofing' is a trick used by scammers to pretend that an email, text or phone call is coming from a person or company other than the person or place it is actually
+'Spoofing' is a trick used by scammers to make an email, text or phone call look like it is from a person or company other than the person or place it is

 As a text on a phone, it will usually show that it is from a trusted contact name, so that you automatically reply to it without thinking; instantly trusting it.
 These and other messages may even appear at the end of a current conversation you are having, or have been having with that specific contact - except that in the instance of a 'spoofed' message, it will be from a different person or organisation entirely, NOT the person it says it is.
 It will look just like a continuation of the existing message with that person or organisation, so always be on the alert and take your time to read and re-read it, before replying if you think it's safe - or deleting it and, if possible, blocking it!

 The thing to look out for is anything out of the normal, or an unexpected request.
 If they ask you for money - for ANY reason - do NOT pay it, whoever it's from, or whatever reason they give - not without checking very carefuly first anyway!
 Before you do ANYTHING, contact the person

 - by phone - and verify that it IS from them and that the message is genuine and that the reason for it is both genuine and reasonable.

 Clearly, you will want to help a friend in need, or move forward with your house move etc. if that's what it's about, but if your 'Estate Agent' or 'Solicitor' or other organisation contacts you by message or email asking you to pay your fees, deposit, bill, or final payment etc. to a different account, or any specific account not already specified through normal (verified) channels, PHONE them via an already trusted number to verify that the information is correct, making sure that you can verify who you are speaking to - preferably by recognising the voice of someone you know and trust.